barryceelen/wp-replace-filename-accents/README.md

 **Important:** Be smart and [Back up your database and files](https://codex.wordpress.org/WordPress_Backups) before running the replacement process.
 If anything breaks, there is no "undo".

-The WordPress `remove_accents` function might not work as expected due to different file name encodings.
+The WordPress `remove_accents` function might not work as expected (See [#35951](https://core.trac.wordpress.org/ticket/35951)) due to different file name encodings.
 The plugin works best if you have the php [Normalizer](http://php.net/manual/en/class.normalizer.php) extension installed.

 ## ⚠️ Warning!
 Broken links and images ahead 😱!